 Banks are heavily regulated, and banks know that other banks are also heavily regulated.
 The chance that a bank will be unable to repay an overnight loan is almost zero, and being without a certain amount of cash overnight is a minimal inconvenience to a bank (provided it doesn’t need the money to meet reserve requirements itself.)

-The interest rate charged on that bank-to-bank loan represents least risky and lowest hassle loan a bank could make.
+The interest rate charged on that bank-to-bank loan represents the least risky and lowest hassle loan a bank could make.

 Since loans to individuals and businesses involve more risk and longer timelines, financial institutions charge more for those loans.
-When the Federal Funds Rate goes up, the rates on all the other loans a financial institution makes go up as well.
+When the Federal Funds Rate goes up, the interest rates on all the other loans a financial institution makes go up as well.

 If the Federal Funds Rate Goes Up, Does that Mean Mortgage Rates Will Go Up, Too?

 The short answer?
 Yes, though probably not right away.

 When the Federal Reserve sets interest rates, it has a huge effect on the US economy.
 And that means financial analysts, bankers, investors, and pretty much anyone who has or is managing serious cash pays a lot of attention to what the Federal Reserve is doing or may be thinking at any given moment.

 The central bankers at the Federal Reserve know they’re being watched.
 They also know that surprises aren’t great for keeping the economy steady.
 Unexpected things happen from time to time, but generally, the Fed is pretty good about letting folks know generally what they’re thinking about doing before they actually do it.

 As long as there aren’t any surprise rate increases, and as long as the increase is in the range the financial analysts anticipated, would-be homebuyers shouldn’t see a spike in mortgage interest rates the day of a Federal Funds Rate increase.
 That said, as the Federal Funds Rate goes up, interest rates for mortgages go up, too.
 So while it’s usually not a sudden jump, a gradual increase in mortgage interest rates should follow an increase the Fed’s interest rate.